Our history started with farmers

 2005 could basically be called the “year of change”.
 A new in-house server was installed along with new software used for accounting, billing and service orders.
 This will better help us serve our current customers and new customers when we start cutting over subscribers from DeWitt.
 To accomplish this as well, we installed a new CopperCom switch in our Grand Mound office.
 This switch will eventually replace the Nortel DMS 10 switch that we are currently using.
 The CopperCom switch takes up very little room compared to the Nortel switch, so once everything is cut over, there will be alot more space in the switch room.
 In 2005, we also put 3 of our AFC remotes onto their own “ring.”
 This will allow for uninterrupted service if a fiber optics cable gets cut going out to these remotes.

-History of Grand Mound Communications
+Grand Mound Communications

 Grand Mound Communciations Co. was formed in 1997 as a subsidiary of Grand Mound Cooperative Telephone Association, which has 100% ownership in the subsidiary.
 Grand Mound Communications Co.
 (GMCC) owns all the internet service, CATV and fiber optics cable that is provided in and out of the exchange.